usetech-llc/polkadot_api_dotnet/doc/demo_milestone1.md

 # dotnet test
 ```

-### Connection:
+### Connection

-- Connection to a public Substrate node (at URL wss://alex.unfrastructure.io/public/ws) is established, which makes sending commands and receiving responses possible.
+#### Connection to a public Substrate node (at URL wss://alex.unfrastructure.io/public/ws) is established, which makes sending commands and receiving responses possible.
 Look for the following output:
 ```
 2019-09-27 13:44:50.0041|INFO|Polkadot.Logger|Connected to wss://alex.unfrastructure.io/public/ws
 ```

-- Connection is closed with API disconnect command when the test is done.
+#### Connection is closed with API disconnect command when the test is done.
 Look for the following output at the end of each test:
 ```
 2019-09-27 13:44:53.0167|INFO|Polkadot.Logger|Connection close
 ```